Aiyen311/Basic-Accelerometer/README.md

 # Basic-Accelerometer
 Attempt at a basic accelerometer.
-Created by Srikur Kanuparthy
+Created by Srikur Kanuparthy and Adithya Iyengar